-- provides a scientific basis for Finnish maps, geospatial information and positioning
+- provide a scientific basis for Finnish maps, geospatial information and positioning

-- carries out research and development on methods for the measurements, data acquisition, processing and exploiting of geospatial information
+- carry out research and development on methods for the measurements, data acquisition, processing and exploiting of geospatial information

-- co-operates with industry, universities and governmental organisations nationally and internationally.
+- co-operate with industry, universities and governmental organisations nationally and internationally.

 - To carry out scientific research in geodesy, positioning, navigation, cartography, geographic information sciences, photogrammetry and remote sensing;